-One option for master/detail relationships is nested datasets.
+Delphi 4 introduced nested datasets.
 Nested datasets allow a master table to actually contain detail datasets.
 In addition to updating master and detail records in one transaction, they allow for storage of all master and detail records to be stored in one briefcase file, and you can use the enhancements to DBGrid to pop up detail datasets in their own windows.
 A word of caution if you do decide to use nested datasets: All the detail records will be retrieved and brought over to the client when selecting a master record.
 This will become a possible performance bottleneck if you nest several levels of detail datasets.
 For example, if you retrieve just one master record that has 10 detail records, and each detail record has three detail records linked to the first level detail, you would retrieve 41 records initially.
 When using client-side linking, you would only retrieve 14 records initially and obtain the other grandchild records as you scrolled through the detail TClientDataSet.
+We'll cover nested datasets in more detail later on.